Weston-under-Redcastle: Hawkstone landscape park

 The village is set against Hawkstone Park.
 This is an important and early landscape garden.

 Culture and cultural references

 Hawkstone Abbey Farm is associated with the village and is home to the award winning Appleby's Cheese.

 Maynard's Farm Shop is located close by and is mentioned in Rick Stein's Food Heroes of Britain.

-Hawkstone Abbey Farm is associated with the village, and is home to award-winning Appleby's Cheshire Cheese production.

-There is a legend that one of the caves of Hawkstone Park was the burial ground of King Arthur.

 There is a popular annual village show.

 Filming

-The landscape was used to represent parts of Narnia in the BBC's TV adaptation of C. S. Lewis's books in The Lion, the Witch and the Wardrobe in1988 and Prince Caspian a year later.
+The landscape was used to represent parts of Narnia in the BBC's TV adaptation of C. S. Lewis's books in The Lion, the Witch and the Wardrobe in 1988 and Prince Caspian a year later.

 King Arthur and the Holy Grail

 Legends involving King Arthur are thickly planted in the area.

 The area is associated with the Arthurian story of the giants Tarquin and Tarquinus, with records of this in the 1700s.
 They are said to have owned the Red Castle, and their brother Sir Carados who captured Sir Gawain.
 Sir Lancelot and Sir Tristam of the Round Table set out to rescue their friend.
 They encountered Sir Carados carrying Sir Gawain bound and tied across his saddle and after a legendary fight Sir Lancelot killed the giant at Killguards near Weston Church freeing Sir Gawain.

 Legend has it that King Arthur addressed his knights in the caves contained within this parkland.
 There is a legend that one of the caves of Hawkstone Park was the burial ground of King Arthur.

 There is a folklore belief that the Holy Grail was in the grotto caves in Hawkstone; this is associated with an early Roman scent jar which was found inside a sculpture of an eagle when that sculpture broke in the 1920s.